solojavier/magus/README.md

  * vim-coffeescript - support for coffeescript, highlighting
  * vim-stylus - support for stylus css language
  * vim-bundler - work with bundled gems
+ * csscomb - a command to sort CSS properties.

 #### TextObjects